HaxeFoundation/haxe-evolution/proposals/0000-typed-metadata.md

 };
 ```

-This is an untyped structure for storing type paths to functions.
-It is used as an
-argument type for metadata.
-Long story short, it allows for type paths that end with
-a lowercase identifier (`myFunc`, `Module.Sub.myFunc`).
+This is a structure for storing type paths to functions.
+It is used as an argument type for metadata.
+Long story short, it allows for type paths that end with a lowercase identifier (`myFunc`, `Module.Sub.myFunc`).

-Technically, function paths could be stored in `TypePath`, but they shouldn't.
+Technically, function path data _could_ be stored in `TypePath`, but that's not preferable.

 &nbsp;
 &nbsp;